apupier/docs-1/journey/day1/README.md

 * [odo pipelines bootstrap](../../commands/bootstrap)
 * [oad pipelines init](../../commands/init)

 These commands are similar.
-They are differ in what gets genreated.
-The boostrap command generated a functional GitOps setup including your first application.
+They are differ in what gets generated.
+The bootstrap command generated a functional GitOps setup including your first application.
 The init command only generates CI/CD pipelines and associated resources.
 This document describes how to bootstrap GitOps to deliver your first application.

 ## Prerequisites